 Fun from beginning to end, we’ll make sure that you are received with a candid smile by one of our certified dental assistants who walk with you to one of our examination rooms.
 The assistant will ask you about any concerns and doubts that you may have about your child’s dental condition.
 The assistant will explain to you and your child how she is going to proceed by make it fun and interesting to everyone.
 Get excited prizes and toys will come your way.

-Doctor Rolland in the room: The Rolland-Asensi will first and foremost get to know you and your child.
-Communication is a two way street and Dr. Rolland is a great listener.
+Doctor Asensi in the room: The doctor will first and foremost get to know you and your child.
+Communication is a two way street and Dr. Asensi is a great listener.
 You may ask all questions, concerns, believes and expectations that you may have when it come to the dental health of your child.
-Dr. Rolland will conduct a thorough oral examination, making sure that the dental prophylaxis and fluoride treatments have being performed properly.
+Dr. Asensi will conduct a thorough oral examination, making sure that the dental prophylaxis and fluoride treatments have being performed properly.

 Announce to child about the upcoming visit to the dentist.
 Three and four years old have a short time horizon when it comes to events.
 However, creating an excitement will make them feel ready and driven to come to a new environment.
 Leave your own emotions aside.
 It is your child visit after all.
 We apologized for now being around when you had the same age, but this time is going to be awesome.
 Smile you found us.
 Click here to be contacted by our office or to request a specific time and date.